 In fall 2016, I took ALS 6015: Teaching in Higher Education to hone my teaching skills and establish my teaching philosophy.
 Over the course of the semester, I studied effective teaching practices and developed a number of teaching products including rubrics, syllabus, lesson plans, and feedback surveys.
 I also annotated and reflected upon my teaching methods and motivations .
 This coursework culminated in the teaching sections of my website that you are reading now.

-Over my time as a graduate student at Cornell, I have participated in several teaching training programs through both the Center for Teaching Excellence (CTE) and the Center for the Integration of Research, Teaching, and Learning (CIRTL).
-I have received certificates in: 1) Assessment Techniques for STEM Classrooms, 2) Understanding Undergraduate Learners, and 3) Undergraduate Mentoring, and 4) Inclusive Teaching.
+Over my time as a graduate student and as a member of Distinguished Active Learning Teaching Assistant program, I participated in many university teacher training programs through the Center for Teaching Innovation (CTI, formerly CTE) and the Center for the Integration of Research, Teaching, and Learning (CIRTL).
+The links to certificates for completed three course module skill areas are below.